web2solutions/T-Rex-Specs/README.md

 With Agile Visual designer, you are able to build advanced CRUDL applications to be automatically integrated on T-Rex webOS with no line of code.

-It generates, in seconds, complex applications that you would waste weeks or months writing it.
+It generates, in seconds, complex applications that you would spend weeks or months writing it.

 It provides also, fully and agile support for building custom applications that will run and consume resources from T-Rex webOS.